 Lastly, how you price your products and services can have an impact on your margins.
 The bigger the difference between your COGS and your price, the higher your margins will be.
 However, there are a myriad of factors and pricing models to consider, causing most MSPs to struggle with establishing an appropriate price point.
 Additionally, pricing can be influenced by the cost to deliver services, geography and location, and the perceived value—regardless of which pricing model you choose.

 While there’s no singular approach to pricing and packaging that will guarantee success, it’s important to understand the differences between each of today’s approaches to MSP pricing.
-If you’re looking for an overview of managed services pricing and packaging models, download our Pricing Profitably eBook here!
+If you’re looking for an overview of managed services pricing and packaging models, check out our in-depth article!

 Overall, each of the above factors can have a direct impact on your net margins, or how much of each dollar you earn is translated into profits.
 Your margins are an important metric to pay attention to, because it acts as a gauge of your efficiency as a business.